Ephenodrom/Dart-Log-4-Dart-2/README.md

 * "%d %t %l %m"
 * "This log entry was created on %d from class %t.
 It has the level %l and the message %m"

+### Rotation Cycle

+The rotation cycle can be configured for some appender.
+It defines how offen a new file is created to store the logging data.

+* NEVER (Never rotate)
+* DAY (Rotate on a daily basis)
+* WEEK (Rotate on weekly basis)
+* MONTH (Rotate on monthly basis every first day of the month)
+* YEAR (Rotate on a yearly basis every first day of the year)

 ### Example Configuration